saitejathota00/gke-jenkins-bluegreen/README.md

   - HPA = Stress test with synthetic load generator

 - **Challenges**:
-  - Correct IAM permissions for Jenkins SA (`iam.serviceAccountUser` required).
+ - Correct IAM permissions for the Jenkins service account were a key challenge.
+Initially, the pipeline failed with a permission denied error when attempting to push to Artifact Registry.
+After reviewing the error logs  and GCP's IAM documentation, I identified that the roles/artifactregistry.writer role was missing.
+Granting this specific role to the jenkins-deployer service account resolved the issue and allowed the pipeline to      successfully push the Docker image.
+This process highlighted the importance of a least-privilege approach to IAM

   - `metrics-server` configuration to expose CPU metrics for HPA.

   - ConfigMap mounting — initially both deployments served default Nginx page.
   - Artifact Registry ImagePull errors — fixed by authenticating Docker in Jenkins pipeline.